Is Christian Intensive Counseling for Me?

-Trudy M. Johnson, MA, LMFT, as developed what she calls the CORE Model of therapy for trauma resolution.
+Trudy M. Johnson, MA, LMFT, has developed what she calls the CORE Model of therapy for trauma resolution.
 This unique program specifically targets the deep-level heart issues and gets to the CORE of problems for a permanent change.
 CORE THERAPY is for trauma resolution and lifetime issues that won’t go away with normal counseling.
 All Pastoral counseling addresses ministry hurts and wounds and uses Ashland Seminary models for healing.

 Who Should Attend?

 If you are in Christian ministry and are experiencing a “desert time,” are questioning your walk or even your calling because of burn-out, you should “come away to a quiet place.”
 If you are a high-profile person who needs Christian wisdom and professional guidance with extreme confidentiality and privacy, you should “come away to a quiet place.”
 If you are a Christian believer who has never experienced the freedom available to you and need a safe place to heal from deep wounds and trauma that prevent you from being victorious, you should “come away to a quiet place.”
 If you are a Christian, but harbor deep secrets that need to be addressed with complete assurance of privacy, you should “come away to a quiet place.”
 Do you keep getting into the same destructive patterns and relationships?
 You should “come away to a quiet place” and receive permanent healing.
-Are you suffering anxiety, depression or have addictive behaviors?
+Are you suffering from anxiety, depression or have addictive behaviors?
 You should “come away to a quiet place.”

 Is lodging available?

 A’nesis On-site Lodging is now available!
 Bring good walking shoes for any time spent on the property.
 Bug repellent is a plus also!
 Attire is whatever clothes that work for you!
 Most importantly be comfortable!
 Planning on layering for cooler mornings and warmer afternoons.

 There is a picnic area and fire pit on the property for clients desiring to have a quiet area of reflection.
 Make sure you wear long pants, good walking shoes and bug repellent if you wish to spend some time outdoors at A’nesis.